 This article will first go through machine sewing giving you lots of links to articles on different topics that will help you.
 The second part of the article will deal with hand sewing.
 Hand sewing can be decorative or a quick and easy way to sew or repair a simple seam.

 How to Sew By Machine

-Ready to pick your adventure?
+Ready to pick your how to sew adventure?
 Choose from some of the most popular topics below to get started.

 Getting the Right Tools

 When you are learning how to sew with a machine, you will first need to make sure you have all the necessary tools and equipment.
 Don’t go for a fancy machine if it is not in your budget.
 Borrow one or check out second-hand deals in your local paper.
 As long as your machine can do a straight stitch and preferably a zig-zag, you can sew most projects successfully.

 After you have a sewing machine, next on your list of how to sew should be a basic sewing kit with thread, scissors, pins and needles.
 Many of these items are inexpensive and can be purchased in bundles.

-- Beginner Sewing Kit – Here are the essential basic tools you will need to start sewing.
+- Beginner Sewing Kit – This article deals with the essential basic tools you will need to start sewing.
 Forget the fancy gadgets for now and just build yourself a simple kit that won’t cost a lot of money.
 The basic tools for your kit include measuring tapes and rulers, threads, pin, needles and of course sewing scissors.
 Also necessary will be a seam ripper to fix mistakes and a cheap pair of paper scissors for your patterns.